ACES: The Society For Editing

 This section adopted by the ACES Executive Committee on Feb.
 11, 2018.

-ACES: The Society for Editors is committed to providing the best environment for learning, teaching, networking, professional development, and personal friendship at its conferences, boot camps, and workshops, and in any of its electronic forums.
+ACES: The Society for Editing is committed to providing the best environment for learning, teaching, networking, professional development, and personal friendship at its conferences, boot camps, and workshops, and in any of its electronic forums.
 For this to happen, our events must be free of harassment in any and all forms.
 Everyone, regardless of sex, gender identity and expression, orientation, physical or mental ability, appearance, race, ethnicity, age, religion, or professional status, must feel welcomed and included.

 For this to happen, everyone must exercise consideration, and give personal and professional respect in speech and actions.
 While each person’s boundaries of good taste, humor, and personal space will differ, be alert to someone’s reaction indicating that you may be making them feel uncomfortable -- as you would want them to do for you.